Federal agency sends team to probe Tesla crash that killed 3

 The investigation is part of a larger inquiry by the agency into crashes involving advanced driver assistance systems such as Tesla’s Autopilot.

-Since 2016, the agency has sent teams to 34 crashes in which the systems were either in use or suspected of operating.
-According to a NHTSA document released Wednesday, of the 34, 28 involved Teslas.
+Since 2016, the agency has sent teams to 34 crashes in which the systems were either in use or suspected of operating, according to a NHTSA document released Wednesday.

+Fifteen people died in the crashes that NHTSA is investigating, according to the document.